ACRealms/ACRealms.WorldServer/README.md

 # ACRealms V2.1

 This is a fork of https://github.com/ACEmulator/ACE/.
 The repo was not originally set up a fork and therefore could not be turned into one, but there is a mirror repo here for visibility https://github.com/ACRealms/ACRealmsForkMirror.

 It is recommended to fork from the mirror repo instead of this one.
 The mirror repo may eventually become the main one.

 # Looking to get started?

 Before you do anything, note that the master branch in this project is a development branch and is not considered to be stable.

-Please use the latest even-numbered versioned branch for the most stability.
+For the absolute most stability, use the latest even-numbered versioned branch.
 Currently, that branch is `v2.0`

+For the best balance between feature updates and stability, use the latest beta branch.
+Currently, that branch is `v2.1`.

+For the latest development updates, use `master`.

+As this project doesn't have a lot of development resources, use at your own risk, and back your databases up frequently, especially before updating to a new version.

+Please see [this page](https://github.com/ACRealms/ACRealms.WorldServer/blob/master/Docs/setup-tips.md) for setup tips, including some notes on database backups.

 # Mission Statement